GoogleCloudPlatform/java-docs-samples/appengine-java8/requests/README.md

     mvn appengine:run

-To see the results of the RequestsServlet, open `localhost:8080` in a WWW browser.
+To see the results of the RequestsServlet, open `localhost:8080/requests` in a WWW browser.

-To see the results of the LoggingServlet, open `localhost:8080/logs` in a WWW browser and examine the logs to see the actual messages.
+To see the results of the LoggingServlet, open `localhost:8080/requests/log` in a browser and examine the logs to see the actual messages.

 ## Deploying